 Embedding foreign OPC parts.

-MCE: Ignorable elements and attributes (IS 29500-3)
+MCE: Ignorable elements and attributes (ISO/IEC 29500-3)

 The most commonly used extension mechanism, marking elements or attributes as ignorable, allows lightweight additions to be made to existing markup.

 A good use of ignorable markup would be the addition of a custom metadata tag onto a paragraph in a WordprocessingML document.
 This could be accomplished by declaring a custom namespace, marking it as ignorable, and adding the attribute to the p element in that namespace.
 The relevant portions of the resulting document.xml part might resemble the following: